sajswl/encryptonize-core/documentation/api/api-v2.md

 {
   "authorization": "bearer 0000000000000000000000000000000000000000000000000000000000000000",
   "userID": "00000000-0000-4000-0000-000000000002",
+  "userScpoes": "16"
 }
 ```
 The user ID is a UUID (version 4).
 The access token is a cryptographically randomly generated 256
 bit value represented as a hex string.

+The correct value for `userScopes` is obtained during the `createUser` call.

 An unauthenticated request to the API returns: `Unauthenticated 16`